Macrometacorp/docs/docs/cep/examples/table-and-window-example.md

 CREATE SINK STREAM Alarm (ip string, requestCount long , incidentTime long);

 INSERT INTO Alarm
-SELECT ip, count(ip) as requestCount, currentTimeMillis() as incidentTime FROM InboundTraffic WINDOW SLIDING_TIME(2 sec) as IT JOIN SuspiciousIPTable as SIP
+SELECT ip, count(ip) AS requestCount, currentTimeMillis() AS incidentTime FROM InboundTraffic WINDOW SLIDING_TIME(2 sec) AS IT JOIN SuspiciousIPTable AS SIP
 ON  IT.ip == SIP.blocked_ip
 GROUP BY ip
 HAVING requestCount > 50 ;